X-bar theory: Directionality of branching

 The structure in Figure 6 yields the meaning the book of linguistics with a red cover is long, and the one in Figure 7 the long book of linguistics is with a red cover (see also #Hierarchical structure).
-What is important is the directionality of the nodes N'_{2} and N'_{3}: One is left-branching, while the other is right-branching.
-Accordingly, the X-bar theory, more specifically the binarity principle, does not impose a restriction on how a node branches.
+What is important is the directionality of the nodes N'_{2} and N'_{3}: one is left-branching, while the other is right-branching.
+Accordingly, X-bar theory, more specifically the binarity principle, does not impose a restriction on how a node branches.

 When it comes to the head and the complement, their relative order is determined based on the principles-and-parameters model of language, more specifically by the head parameter (not by the X-bar schema itself).
 A principle is a shared, invariable rule of grammar across languages, whereas a parameter is a typologically variable aspect of the grammars.
 One can either set their parameter with the values of "+" or "-": In the case of the head parameter, one configures the parameter of [±head first], depending on what language they primarily speak.
 If this parameter is configured to be [+head first], what results is head-initial languages such as English, and if it is configured to be [-head first], what results is head-final languages such as Japanese.
 For example, the English sentence John ate an apple and its corresponding Japanese sentence have the structures in Figure 8 and Figure 9, respectively.